aknierim/ml_project/README.md

-# Radio Galaxy Classification Using a Neural Net Approach
+# RadiO gaLaxy classiFication using a ResNet (ROLF)

 This project aims to use a neural net to classify galaxies in the [Radio Galaxy Dataset [1]](https://zenodo.org/records/7120632) created by Griese et al.